nua-schroers/mvvm-frp/README.md

-# MVVM and FTP: Perfect architectures for mobile development?
+# MVVM and FRP: Perfect architectures for mobile development?

 What every developer should know about MVVM and FRP.